canonical/checkbox/.github/pull_request_template.md

 ## Documentation

 <!--
+Please make sure that...
+- Documentation impacted by the changes is up to date (becomes so, remains so).
+  - Documentation in the repository, including contribution guidelines.
+  - Process documentation outside the repository.
-- Please make sure tests are included for the changed functionality in this PR.
+- Tests are included for the changed functionality in this PR.
 If to be merged without tests, please elaborate why.
 - Please ensure the necessary documentation is provided for the changed functionality in this PR (tests are documentation, too).
 -->